retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

 .. figure:: /_static/getting_started/quick_start/clusters.png
     :width: 900

-Users with similar behavior grouped in the same cluster.
-Clusters with low conversion rate can represent systematic problem in the product: specific behavior pattern which does not lead to product goals.
+Users with similar behavior are grouped in the same cluster.
+Clusters with low conversion rate can indicate a systematic problem in the product: specific behavior pattern which does not lead to product goals.
 Obtained user segments can be explored deeper to understand problematic behavior pattern.
-In the example above for instance, cluster 4 has low conversion rate to purchase but high conversion rate to cart visit.
+In the example above for instance, cluster 4 has low conversion rate to ``payment_done`` but high conversion rate to ``cart`` visit.

+See :doc:`Clusters user guide<../user_guides/clusters>` to understand this tool deeper.

+.. _quick_start_funnels:

 Funnel analysis
 ~~~~~~~~~~~~~~~

-See :doc:`Funnel user guide<../user_guides/funnel>` to understand that tool deeper.
+For much analytical research building a conversion funnel is a basic part.
+Funnel is a diagram which shows how many users sequentially walk through specific events (funnel stages) in their paths.
+For each stage event the following values are calculated:

+- absolute unique number of the users who reached this stage at least once;
+- conversion rate from the first stage (`% of initial`);
+- conversion rate from the previous stage (`% of previous`).

 .. code-block:: python